Sharp concentration for sums of matrices with Markovian dependence through universality: Results

-A minor modification of our proofs also yields universality for tracial moments and their variance.
-These results can be used to establish convergence of empirical eigenvalue and empirical singular value distributions; see \Cref{sec: Applications} for some examples. \begin{theorem} In the Markovian model, there exists an absolute constant $c\leq 60$ such that for any positive integer $p\geq 3$
+Our main result establishes universality for the tracial moments of $\bS$, showing that these can be approximated by the tracial moments of the Gaussian model: \begin{theorem} There exists an absolute constant $c>0$ such that for every integer $p\geq 1$,